Why Your Nervous System Feels So Switched On

 You know that feeling where absolutely nothing major has happened...

-But someone asks you one more question and suddenly you feel like you might spontaneously combust?
+But someone asks you one more question and suddenly you feel like you might combust?

 “What’s for dinner?”